 EDUCATION & OUTREACH

-Annual Fundraising Event for the Coalition.
-Trail run/walk at MERA (5K, 10K, mile walk) to promote and raise money for youth drug prevention efforts.
-Learn more here.
+An annual fundraising event for the Coalition with a trail run/walk at MERA (5K, 10K, mile walk) to promote and raise money for youth drug prevention efforts.

 MONTHLY MOVIE NIGHT

 Summer movies at Pioneer Park and monthly teen movie nights at the Library.

 Parent, family, and youth training opportunities include the CADCA Annual Conference, Local Guest Forums, Student Conferences, Tall Cop Presentations, and Community Town Hall events.